Nebukam/PCGExtendedToolkit/_sources/doc-clusters/graphs/graphs-voronoi-2d.md

 | Centroid           | Uses the delaunay' triangulation centroid instead of the real position.<br>*This is usually good looking, but can lead to overlapping edges.*  |

 {% include embed id='settings-projection' %}

----
-# Inputs
-## In
-The input points to generate a Voronoi graph from.
-Each input dataset is processed separately and will generate its own graph.

----
-# Outputs
-## Vtx & Edges
-See {% include lk id='Working with Clusters' %}